Anarchist from Colony

+Plot

-Park Yeol is the leader of the anarchist group Bulryeongsa, which has 14 Korean and five Japanese members.
+Park Yeol (Pak Yŏl) is the leader of the anarchist group Bulryeongsa, which has 14 Korean and five Japanese members.
 He seems like an easygoing, courageous and disobedient young man who never troubles others.
-His partner Fumiko is a strong and intelligent woman who appears to be positive with a sense of humor, though she is imprisoned with her lover.
+His partner Fumiko is a strong and intelligent woman who appears to be positive with a sense of humor.

-Plot

 The film shows the anarchist group Heukdohoe (which goes by multiple names) discussing their methods for resisting the Japanese harassment against Koreans.
-Park Yeol (Bak Yeol) as the leader of this group, plots a bombing against Prince Hirohito.
+Park Yeol, as the leader of this group, plots a bombing against Prince Hirohito.
 Then, the Kanto Earthquake of 1923 hits Japan, leaving the city in ruin.
 In the film, Former Minister of Affairs Mizuno suggests that Koreans had been poisoning water wells and setting the city on fire following the earthquake.
-He promotes an idea that Japanese patriots go out and enact revenge; it is highly hinted at that he only wants this to enact revenge against Koreans following the March 1st Incident, where Korean anarchists made a rebellious stance against Japanese imperialism.
+He promotes an idea that Japanese patriots go out and enact revenge; it is highly hinted at that he only wants this to enact revenge against Koreans following the March First Movement, where Korean anarchists made a rebellious stance against Japanese imperialism.

 Following this, the Kanto Massacre occurs, where over 6000 Koreans were massacred by Japanese vigilantes.
-In order to cover up the massacre, Mizuno focusses on Yeol and his organization’s activities.
-Because they are self-proclaimed anarchists, he looks to trying them for crimes against Japan to minimize discussions about the massacre, eventually focusing on Yeol’s plot against Hirohito.
+In order to cover up the massacre, Mizuno focusses on Yeol and his organization's activities.
+Because they are self-proclaimed anarchists, he looks to trying them for crimes against Japan to minimize discussions about the massacre, eventually focusing on Yeol's plot against Hirohito.
 The following trial highlights how Yeol and Kaneko made a mockery of the Japanese government and imperialist ways.
-They discuss their desire for the Japanese people to become disillusioned from the imperial family’s godly power over the nation.
+They discuss their desire for the Japanese people to become disillusioned from the imperial family's godly power over the nation.
 They note that in this way, equality between classes and peoples can occur; they also discuss how they are well aware their trial is meant to cover up the Korean Massacre and will do everything they can to prevent this.
 Underlying these beliefs are the intense moments of their companionship and love that center on their shared desire for revolution.

 The film ends showing the guilty verdict Kaneko and Yeol faced, and how they narrowly avoided the death sentence.
 Once the two are separated, Kaneko mysteriously dies in prison from supposed suicide, though none of the Heukdohoe believe this—they fully believe she was murdered.
 They go to retrieve her body, and Yeol is said to have been released from prison after occupation ended in 1946.
-The final shot shows the film’s picture of Yeol and Kaneko and then the real one fading out to black.
+The final shot shows the film's picture of Yeol and Kaneko and then the real one fading out to black.